Great Zimbabwe: History and description

+Plan of the complex (first published in J.T.
+Bent's Ruined Cities of Mashonaland, London, 1892, after p.
+121).

 Settlement

-The Great Zimbabwe area was previously settled by the San dating back 100,000 years, (Note: Some scholars contest that cultures and identities can't be considered fixed or invariable, especially over such a long time period.) and, starting around 150 BCE, by Bantu-speaking peoples who formed agricultural chiefdoms starting in the 4th century CE.
+The Great Zimbabwe area was previously settled by the San, dating back 100,000 years.
+(Note: Some scholars contest that cultures and identities cannot be considered fixed or invariable, especially over such a long time period.)
+Starting around 150 BC, Bantu-speaking peoples settled there, forming agricultural chiefdoms starting in the 4th century AD.
 Between the 4th and the 7th centuries, communities of the Gokomere or Ziwa cultures farmed the valley, and mined and worked iron, but built no stone structures.
-These are the earliest Iron Age settlements in the area identified from archaeological diggings, and the later Gumanye people are considered the ancestors of the Karanga (south-central Shona), (Note: The term Karanga began as an exonym of the Shona used by outsiders, however in the modern day it refers to a dialect of Shona in south-central Zimbabwe.) who would construct Great Zimbabwe.
+These are the earliest Iron Age settlements in the area identified from archaeological diggings.

+The later Gumanye people are considered the ancestors of the Karanga (south-central Shona), (Note: The term Karanga began as an exonym of the Shona used by outsiders, however in the modern day it refers to a dialect of Shona in south-central Zimbabwe.) who would construct Great Zimbabwe.
+Their culture developed and lasted centuries.

 Construction and growth

 Construction of the stone buildings started in the 11th century and continued for over 300 years.
+Agriculture and cattle were the basis of the people developing a vital social network, and served to "enfranchise management of goods and services distributed as benefits within traditional political and social institutions".
+Long-distance trade was crucial for the transformation of localised organisations into regional ones.
+The ruling dynasty used their wealth to have houses built out of thick daga (earthen daub), rather than daga and poles, and built stone walls to shield themselves from public view.
+The aforementioned process advanced rapidly in the 13th century, and resulted in the construction of large dry-stone walls.

 The ruins at Great Zimbabwe are some of the oldest and largest structures located in Southern Africa.
-Its most formidable edifice, commonly referred to as the Great Enclosure, has walls as high as 36 ft extending approximately 820 ft.
+Its most formidable edifice, commonly referred to as the Great Enclosure, has walls as high as 11 m extending approximately 250 m.
 Its growth has been linked to the decline of Mapungubwe from around 1300, or the greater availability of gold in the hinterland of Great Zimbabwe.
+The institutionalisation of Great Zimbabwe's politico-religious ideology served to legitimise the position of the king (mambo), with a link between leaders, their ancestors, and God (known as Mwari).
+According to Ken Mufuka, the shrine in the Hill Complex was the home of spirit mediums (svikiro) who were tasked with acting as the conscience of the state.
+They also preserved the traditions of the founders, who he says were Chigwagu Rusvingo (the first mambo), Chaminuka, Chimurenga, Tovera, and Soro-rezhou among others (see mhondoro).